-We know that the anonymity and unlimited worldwide customer base that the Internet provides has made Cyberspace the epicenter of counterfeiting and piracy.
-From Guangzhou to Los Angeles, we can guarantee that your goods have been copied and sold by unauthorized parties.
-Most of all, if your brand is selling, we know that someone is ripping you off.
+The anonymity and unlimited worldwide customer base that the Internet provides has made Cyberspace the epicenter of counterfeiting and piracy.
+If your brand is selling, we know that someone is ripping you off.

 While operating the world’s first counterfeiting and piracy enforcement program, we played an integral part in many landmark cases.
 For example, our counterfeiting and piracy investigations led authorities to shutting down the world’s largest spam ring.
 In 2009 one of our cases led to the arrest and conviction of Oleg Nikolaenko aka the “King of Spam”.
 We were also the first investigative firm to begin linking counterfeit websites by their online analytics tracking tools (Chanel v.
 Dror Krispin).
 In the area of third-party liability, we wrote the playbook.
 IPCybercrime helped win the first successful lawsuit against and internet service provider (ISP) for contributory counterfeiting (Louis Vuitton v.
 Akanoc).
 Our year-long undercover investigation was the basis of the first-ever online marketplace to be held liable for contributory counterfeiting (Chloe v.
 Tradekey).